Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

 \subsection{Acoustic binary}

-The results in the previous section suggested the analogy between rotating black holes as sources of gravitational waves in general relativity and vorticity as an aeroacoustic source of sound due to a pure instability in a fluid.
+Appearance of the eight power law for the Newtonian, longitudinal part of the relativistic quadrupole radiation indicates an analogy between rotating black holes, as sources of gravitational waves, and vorticity, an aeroacoustic source of sound due to a pure instability of the fluid, the acoustic vacuum.
 It is well known that a single isolated vortex does not produce sound~\cite{Hirschberg2018}.
-It takes at least a vortex pair to constitute a compact aeroacoustic quadrupole, such as a co-rotating vortex pair.
-With regard to this, it is not surprising that one of the strongest (and thus most important) compact sources of gravitational waves are star and black hole binaries~\cite{Schutz2017,Baumgarte2010}.
-The previous analysis, therefore, implies a strong similarity between sound generation by a co-rotating vortex pair and gravitational wave generation by a black hole binary in the regime of non-relativistic velocities, which will be inspected here.
-The results will also allow a comparison of the generated wave forms, in addition to the power law derived earlier.
+At least a vortex pair, typically a co-rotating vortex pair, is necessary to constitute a compact aeroacoustic quadrupole.
+With regard to this, it is not surprising that one of the strongest (and therefore most important) compact sources of gravitational waves are star and black hole binaries~\cite{Schutz2017,Baumgarte2010}.
+The previous analysis, thus, motivates comparison of wave radiation by a co-rotating vortex pair and a black hole binary moving with non-relativistic velocities.
+This will be done here with the aid of numerical relativistic solutions.
+In addition to the derived scaling law, the numerical solutions allow comparison of amplitudes, frequencies, and even waveforms of the generated waves.